 Planning a class reunion takes a lot of time and effort.
-In addition to finding old classmates, deciding on a date that works for as many people as possible and figuring out a budget, you’ve got to plan several activities that appeal to a wide variety of people…and decorate for them!
+In addition to finding old classmates, deciding on a date that works for as many people as possible, sending class reunion invitations, and figuring out a budget, you’ve got to plan several activities that appeal to a wide variety of people…and decorate for them!
 Giving your class reunion a theme is a wonderful way to streamline the planning process, making decorating decisions easier and have a whole lot of fun.
 Whether you’re planning a high school reunion or a college reunion, consider hosting a themed affair to remember.
 Let these ideas for class reunion themes inspire you to plan a proper party for your fellow alumni.

 Class Reunion Themes